nombrekeff/klocalizations_flutter/README.md

 ```

 #### 2.1.
 Add assets to pubspec
-The path to the translation files assets must be declared in the `pubspec.yml`, so that Flutter let's us access them:
+The path to the translation files assets must be declared in the `pubspec.yml` so that Flutter lets us access them:
 ```yml
 flutter:
   assets: